Florence, Colorado: Geography

-Florence is in eastern Fremont County, on the south side of the Arkansas River.
+Florence is located in eastern Fremont County, on the south side of the Arkansas River.
 It is bordered to the west by the town of Williamsburg, and the town of Coal Creek is 3 mi to the southwest.
 Colorado State Highway 115 runs northwest 9 mi to Cañon City and northeast 6 mi to Penrose, intersecting U.S. Route 50 in each direction.
 Colorado State Highway 67 leads north 3.5 mi to US 50 and south 11 mi to Wetmore.
 Pueblo is 33 mi to the east via CO 115 and US 50.

 At the 2020 United States census, the town had a total area of 11.091 km2 including 0.015 km2 of water.

 Florence sits in the semi-arid high desert lands of southern Colorado.